 Two general ore types occur at Antamina.
 These are copper ores from which copper and molybdenum concentrates are produced and copper-zinc ores from which copper and zinc concentrates are recovered.
-Mine production in 2011 removed 39.6 million tonnes from reserve and 6.1 million tonnes from resource.
-Reported mineral reserves and resource estimates assume US\$1.99/lb copper, US\$0.87/lb zinc, US\$10.19/lb molybdenum and US\$10.18/oz silver.
-Current reserves are expected to sustain mine operations until 2028.
+Mine production in 2012 removed 40.4 million tonnes from reserve and 10.6 million tonnes from resources.
+Reserves and resources have been calculated using metal prices of: US\$2.40/lb copper, US\$0.87/lb zinc, US\$12.48lb molybdenum, and US\$18.06/oz silver.